ed-morais/flutter_jokenpo/README.md

 A mobile application developed in Flutter that implements the game Jokenpo, also known as "Rock, Paper, Scissors".

 In Jokenpo, players must simultaneously make a hand gesture, each forming a symbol representing either rock, paper, or scissors.
 Then, the players compare the symbols to determine the winner according to the following rules:
-- Rock wins against scissors (crushing or breaking them).
+- Rock wins against scissors.
-- Scissors win against paper (cutting it).
+- Scissors win against paper.
-- Paper wins against rock (wrapping it).
+- Paper wins against rock.

 The rock is symbolized by a closed fist, scissors by two extended fingers, and paper by an open hand, as shown in the illustration.